Intramurals: Game Rules

 - Violent conduct

-- Spits at an opponent or any other player
+- Spits at an opponent, any other player, or anywhere on the facility.

 - Deliberately handling the ball and denies the opposing team a goal or scoring opportunity